 Refer to Army Regulation 600-8-14: Identification Cards for Members of the Uniformed Services, the Eligible Family Members, and Other Eligible Personnel; for a complete listing of eligibility requirements, documentation and ID requirements for obtaining a new or a replacement ID card.

 For further information on obtaining an ID card, making an appointment for an ID card or replacing a lost or stolen ID card, visit the DEERS/ID Cards webpage.

 Kolekole Pass is closed until further notice and will only be opened for emergencies.
 For updates on the pass, please call the U.S. Navy at (808) 448-2711.

-The Kolekole hiking trail is open on select dates during non-live-fire days, to Department of Defense/military ID cardholders and their guests.
-For more information on hiking on Army land, visit the Hiking webpage.
+The Kolekole Hiking Trail is open on select weekends when there is no live-fire training going on.
+For more information on hiking on Army installations, visit the Hiking webpage.

 When my spouse deploys, will maintenance assist with yard work?